 Student Name: Student ID Number:

 Course Name: Semester/Year:

 Faculty: Date of Request:

 Reason for Incomplete:

-By signing this form, the student agrees to submit the day of the following semester.
-In addition, the student not be accepted and, in the event the work is not submit receive an "IF" (Incomplete Fail) on their record and no understands that late submissions will itted by the deadline, the student will
+dav of the following semester, In add not be accepted and, in the event the rees to submit the outstanding work no later than the first lition, the student understands that late submissions will work is not submitted by the deadline, the student will their record and no credit will be received for the course.

 Signature: Date:

-Faculty ONLY fill out this portion:
+Faculty ONLY fill out this portion

-The student has been informed of outstanding work t to be submitted?
+The student has been informed of o utstanding work to be submitted?
 YES / NO

-Faculty to determine date to submit completed work. first day of the following term (Fall or Spring).
+- t completed work.
+Determined date must be PRIOR to the

-What date was agreed upon?
-FINAL GRADE SUBMISSION FINAL GRADE:
+first day of the following term (Fall What date was agreed upon?
+FINAL GRADE SUBMISSION

-Faculty Signature: THAL GRADE.
+Faculty Signature: FACULTY INITIALS:

 DATE SUBMITED:

-places subscitable forms to The Office of Acad
+he Office of Academic Affairs.
+Signatures from both the in and Registrar are required to approve the Petition.

-Dean and the Assistant Dean and Registrar emic Affairs.
-Signatures from both the
+Dean: Assistant Dean/Registrar:

 Updated Dec, 2018.
 LR